 Everyone knows that sleep is important.
 When you don’t get enough sleep, you feel worn-down and crabby, and you’re more prone to getting sick.
 But sometimes, even after a long night of rest, you may still find yourself feeling fatigued.
 This is because it isn’t a question of getting enough sleep, but of how to get the absolute best night’s sleep possible.
-Fortunately, you can make some simple changes to improve the quality of your sleep.
+Fortunately, according to a Naturopath clinic located in Scottsdale you can make some simple changes to improve the quality of your sleep.

 Keep a Consistent Sleep Schedule